From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 dig example.com A

-# To verify configuration, check the DNScale dashboard
+# To verify the ALIAS configuration, use the DNScale dashboard

-# or use the API to list records
+# or query the API to list records

 Conclusion